Imaginary-Horizons-Productions/Prophets-of-the-Labyrinth/wiki/Gear-Variants.md

 - Adds Floating Mist Stance to user (all Floating Mist Stances)
 - Adds Iron Fist Stance to user (all Iron Fist Stances)
 - Double benefits from Power Up (all Lances)
-- Percent max hp damage (all Sickles)
+- Percent max hp damage (all Abacuses)
 - Adds Power Up to target (all Inspiration)
 - Also hits targets with Exposed (all War Cries)
 - Adds Power Up to random ally if hitting weakness (all Pistols)